-Era: Cultural background: Collection: Theme:Agriculture Australian diaspora Australian history Government Labour Movement migration Paraguay Settlement
+Era: 1840 - 1900 Cultural background: Australian Collection: University of Sydney Library Theme:Agriculture Australian diaspora Australian history Government Labour Movement migration Paraguay Settlement

 New Australia Co-Operative Settlement Association Certificate of Membership issued to John Lane, undated.
 Courtesy Rare Books and Special Collections, University of Sydney